Vehicle-to-Grid,

 Smart Charging

 Smart Charging refers to the intelligent charging of electric vehicles.
 The goal is often to reduce grid stress through measures such as peak shaving or valley filling and to consume locally generated renewable energy on-site.
-In short: the battery needs to be sufficiently charged to cover the planned distances, with the exact time of charging being irrelevant.
+In short: the battery needs to be sufficiently charged by morning to cover the planned distances, with the exact time of charging during the night being irrelevant.

 Vehicle-to-Home (V2H)